 To ensure proper operation, any trapped air will need to be bled off the valve cover during startup.
-If your ACV includes a bleed valve, use a flat head screwdriver to slowly open the valve (See Figure 1).
+If your ACV includes a bleed valve, as shown to the right, use a flat head screwdriver to slowly open the valve.